razerofficial/CChromaEditor/README.md

 <a name="getting-started"></a>
 ## Getting Started

+**Running the editor application**

+1 Run the [Chroma Editor Installer](https://github.com/razerofficial/CChromaEditor/releases/tag/1.0) to associate `.chroma` animations with the editor.

+2 Double-click a `.chroma` animation file to open in the editor

+**Building the editor**

 1 Open `CChromaEditor.sln` in Visual Studio

 2 The `CChromaEditorLibrary` project builds the native C++ DLL for `x64` and `x86` platforms

 3 The `CConsoleEditor` project is a console project that uses the `DLL` and provides a command-line interface.
 The only parameter is the file path to a `Chroma` animation file.
-When no parameter is provided, the editor cycles through a series of unit tests.
+When no parameter is provided, the editor opens `temp.chroma` on the desktop.

 <a name="assets"></a>
 ## Assets